-Place one piece of fabric under the foot, aligning the fabric edge so that the stitch forms just on the edge of the fabric.

-- Place the second piece of fabric under the foot, aligning the fabric edge so that the stitch forms just on the edge of the fabric.
-Sew. - ♦ Change to the Standard Foot and set the machine for a straight stitch. - ♦With right sides together, join the two pieces of fabric.
-Align the two finished edges with a 5/8" seam allowance guide.
+- Place one piece of fabric under the foot, aligning the fabric edge so that the stitch forms just on the edge of the fabric. - Place the second piece of fabric under the foot, aligning the fabric edge so that the stitch forms just on the edge of the fabric.
+Sew. - ♦ Change to the Standard Foot and set machine for a straight stitch. - ♦With right sides together, join the two pieces of fabric, with a 5/8" seam allowance.